noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - End User Documentation.md

             -   Delete:
                 -   The following [Business Rules](../../docs/Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) are implemented for the delete Cruise Leg functionality:
                     -   Automated Cruise Leg Deletion Data Validation Policy (CR-DMA-015)
-    -   Data QC Validation Issues
+    -   (Page ID: 250) Data QC Validation Issues
         -   This page contains an interactive grid report that displays all QC validation issues identified by the DVM so they can be reviewed and/or annotated.
-The validation issues can be filtered by selecting values from the "Fiscal Year" and "[Issue Category](#DVM_issue_categories)" select fields, changing these values will reload the page with the filtered validation issues.
+The validation issues can be filtered by selecting values from the "Fiscal Year" and "[Issue Category](#issue_categories)" select fields, changing these values will reload the page with the filtered validation issues.
             -   [DVM Issue Policies](#dvm-issue-policies)
         -   Clicking on the "Save" button will attempt to save the modified records.
-    -   Reference List Management Pages
+    -   Reference List Management Pages (Requires Data Admin Role: CR-DMA-004)
-        -   The "View" pages (e.g. View Vessels) are listed under the "Reference Lists" navigation menu item in alphabetical order
+        -   The "View" pages (e.g. View Vessels) are listed under the "Reference Lists" navigation menu item
         -   All Reference List Management pages have the same functionality for the given type of reference list:
+            -   View Reference Record Page List:
+                -   Page ID: 300 - 387 (e.g. Page ID: 320 - View Platform Types)
             -   View Reference Record Page:
                 -   This page lists all of the records in the database for the reference record type using an interactive report with an edit icon next to each row.
 Clicking on the edit icon will open a modular window containing the View/Edit form with the corresponding record's information.
                     -   Clicking the "Cancel" button will close the modular window